Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 ![](Screen Shot 2016-02-07 at 10.19.53 PM.png)

-When the user **clicks** on the submit button, the **loader-spinner** will show until the form is finished with submitting the data and the broswer has refreshed the page.
+When the user **clicks** on the submit button, the **loader-spinner** will show until the form is finished with submitting the data and the browser has refreshed the page.